Serge Chermayeff: Early career as an architect

 After practicing architecture for three years, he and the German architect Erich Mendelsohn briefly partnered in 1933 to form their own architectural firm.
 They created important works in the British modernist movement, notably the De La Warr Pavilion in Bexhill, East Sussex, Cohen House, London, and Shrubs Wood (formerly Nimmo House) in Chalfont St Giles, Buckinghamshire.
 He was also responsible for Shann House in Rugby, Warwickshire, and Gilbey House, an office and factory complex in Camden for gin distillers Gilbey's.
 These are all now Listed Buildings, being designated Grade I (De La Warr), Grade II* (Cohen House, Shann House, and Shrubs Wood) and Grade II (Gilbey House) respectively.
 Both Mendelsohn and Chermayeff were members of the MARS Group.

 He also designed Bentley Wood, a Modernist house in a rural location in the Low Weald in Sussex, completed in 1938.
+Bentley Wood was Chermayeff's personal residence, designed for himself and his family, although he was forced to sell it only a few years later.
+The house quickly reached a wide acclaim within architecture circles, with Charles Herbert Reilly calling it 'a regular 'Rolls-Royce of a house' in the Architects' Journal, and James Maude Richards featuring it in his 1940 book An Introduction to Modern Architecture.

 During the 1930s, Chermayeff designed bakelite radio cabinets for the Southend-on-Sea based company EKCO.